AskiaADX/ADXStudio/app/workspace/readme.md

 * **event** Event object
 * **tabId** Id of the tab that hold the content
 * **content** The content to save

+### workspace-get-adc-structure

+The `workspace-get-adc-structure` event is fire when the user wants to obtain the list of files in the resources folder

+It's fire with the following arguments

+* **event** Event object
+* **tabId** Id of the tab that request the ADC Structure

 ## Events from Controller